mazwat/mazwat.github.io/design-patterns-ws.md

 2. **Fork** this [repo](https://github.falmouth.ac.uk/Matt-Watkins/COMP140-Design-Patterns) and add a folder referring to pattern you are researching.
 I have put an example repo of the Observer pattern that contains a unity project and a readme as an indicative approach.
 3. In your repo use the **readme.md** to explains the patterns key features.
 	3. Define the purpose and use case of the pattern
-	4. Explain its principle classes, interfaces and implementations
+	4. Explain its principle **classes, interfaces and implementations**
-4. Using the design pattern you researched, implement an example that uses Unity and changes or alters game objects in some way.
+4. Using the design pattern you researched, **implement an example** that uses **Unity** and changes or alters **game objects** in some way.
-5. Demonstrate your approach with well structured and commented code.
+5. Demonstrate your approach with **well structured and commented code**.
-6. Be prepared to explain how this solves a key problem.
+6. Be prepared to explain how this **solves a key problem**.
-7. You can apply it to your own Individual game project if this gives you a problem that the pattern may solve,
+7. You can make use of existing code samples but please demonstrate how you customised the example to meet your own needs.

-8. You can make use of existing code samples but please demonstrate how you customised the example to meet your own needs.
+## Rest of the Week

 ## VIDEO LECTURE